Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Panettone| ©N i c o l a

-If you are in Milan during the month of December, you should take a tour of some of the city's pastry shops and try the traditional Christmas desserts.
-This is an activity that you can do on your own or by getting on one of the best tourist buses with free stops.
+If you are in Milan during the month of December, you must try the traditional Christmas desserts.
+This is an activity that you can do on your own, by getting on one of the best tourist buses with free stops or by booking a gastronomic tour in Milan.
+I recommend:

 • Panettone, which is a Milanese sweet that dates back to about 1400.